fanf2/leapsecs/doc/spec.md

 Nibbles are expanded to bytecodes as follows:

-  * If the value of the next nibble is less than 8
+  * If the value of the next nibble is less than 8 (W is clear)

     the bits of the nibble look like 0GGG